 The Moon and The Sun

 The Hebrew (Jewish) calendar is a luni-solar calendar, meaning it is based on both the moon and the sun.
-And while personally I think it is the Biblical calendar, or very close to it, others will contend it is not.1 But for the remainder of this post, this is the calendar we will consider.
+Many believe this is the Biblical calendar, or very close to it, others will contend it is not.1 But for the remainder of this post, this is the calendar we will consider.

 Then God said, “Let there be lights in the expanse of the heavens to separate the day from the night, and let them be for signs and for seasons and for days and years; and let them be for lights in the expanse of the heavens to give light on the earth”; and it was so.
 God made the two great lights, the greater light to govern the day, and the lesser light to govern the night; He made the stars also.